Send an email to Ronald A. Karp

 Phone: 301-948-3800, 202-719-8945

-Among Ron’s prominent cases, he is proud of representing a group of women at a Fortune 500 company that were sexually assaulted/harassed by their supervisor.
+Among Ron’s other prominent cases, he is proud of representing a group of women at a Fortune 500 company that were sexually assaulted/harassed by their supervisor.
 The case resulted in an extensive, hard fought, jury trial culminating in a generous verdict vindicating his clients.
 (See his blog on Sexual Assault and Harassment on our website).
 Ron also represented Montgomery County Police Chief Charles Moose (famous for the capturing the snipers) in his First Amendment battle to publish his book Three Weeks in October, which became a New York Times bestseller.
 Ron’s co-counsel in that case was then constitutional law professor Jamie Raskin, now his congressman.

-Well-respected by his peers, Ron has been selected again in 2025 to appear in Best Lawyers in America—a listing of the top one percent of lawyers in the United States.
-Ron has also been selected again by his peers for inclusion in the 2025 Super Lawyers listing.
+Well-respected by his peers, Ron has been selected again in 2026 to appear in Best Lawyers in America—a listing of the top five percent of lawyers in the United States.
+Ron has also been selected again by his peers for inclusion in the 2026 Super Lawyers listing.
 He has been listed in Super Lawyers for as long the rating service has been around and on numerous occasions he was listed in the Super Lawyers Top 100 lawyers in BOTH Washington, D.C and Maryland.
 He was listed among the top 100 lawyers receiving the highest point totals in voting by his peers and a blue ribbon panel.
 With more than 100,000 lawyers in the Washington, DC/Maryland/Virginia area, this recognition by his peers in both jurisdictions has been a source of professional pride.
 He has the highest peer rating possible from Martindale-Hubbel and has been inducted as a Fellow in the Maryland Bar Foundation and the prestigious Belli Society.
 He has been a past president of the Trial Lawyers Association of Metropolitan Washington, D.C, the George Washington Inns of Court, and the American Board of Trial Advocates (for the Washington region).

 In Ron’s long career, he likes to cite, as an example of affecting many lives for the better, a case he tried against the District of Columbia which resulted in the busiest hospital in the city getting a CT Scan machine — Blake v.
 District of Columbia.
 The verdict was picked up by the Wall Street Journal in an editorial that warned hospitals not to try to save money by cutting back on medical equipment.
 That case has since been cited throughout the United States when local municipalities are seeking sophisticated medical equipment for their hospitals.
 It was a case for which Ron was honored with the Trial Lawyer of the Year Award by his peers in Washington, D.C.